2016 Candidate Conversations: Governor

 In the race for governor, four candidates are running to replace Jack Markell, who is leaving after reaching his two-term limit in office.

-Republicans Colin Bonini and Lacey Lafferty will face off in a September primary to decide who will join Democrat John Carney and Libertarian Scott Goward on the November General Election ballot.
+Republicans Colin Bonini and Lacey Lafferty will face off in a September primary to decide who will join Democrat John Carney and Libertarian Sean Goward on the November General Election ballot.

 Candidate Conversations, produced with support from AARP, are part of Delaware Debates 2016, a collaboration between Delaware Public Media and the University of Delaware's Center for Political Communication.